-If you have a bit of extra space on your land, you are looking for ways to turn that bit of land into a nice profit, and the idea of caring for your own flock of feathery chickens appeals to you, then it might be time for you to begin your first chicken coop right on your farm or backyard.
+If you have a bit of extra space on your land, you are looking for ways to turn that bit of land into a nice profit, and the idea of caring for your own flock of chickens appeals to you, then it might be time for you to begin your first chicken coop right on your farm or backyard.
 Of course, like all small business ventures, the startup costs are more than a penny, but with a little intelligent know-how and smart financing, you can afford and build up your own profit-earning chicken coop on your own terms.

-Before you begin the project, of course some funds are needed for startup costs.
+Before you begin the project, some funds are needed for startup costs.
 However, many people don’t exactly have spare discretionary cash sitting around the house, being unused, which means a little effort needs to be made right away to get into a savings mindset.
 The short and simple reality is when you spend less money, you are able to save more.

 When you engage with a savings mindset, that should alter every aspect of your life when money is used, from shopping for groceries to using home electricity sparingly to keep costs down.
 In fact, even planning your holiday splurges and altering them into responsible spending can help the process.